 Once the pie crust has baked for 10 minutes, carefully remove the parchment paper and pie weights.
 Set the crust aside while you make the filling.

-adding dried rice over parchment lined crust for blind baking
+Adding dried rice over parchment lined crust for blind baking.

 Pumpkin pie filling is super easy to make.
 You basically just stir all of the ingredients together and pour it into your crust.
 If you’ve got the time, I highly recommend heating the pumpkin puree and spices before mixing everything together (see my pro tip below).
-However, you can totally just whisk the pumpkin, sweetened condensed milk, eggs, spices and salt together in medium bowl until smooth.
+However, you can totally just whisk the ingredients together.
 Your filling will still be delicious!

 • Follow the recipe.
 For best results, I highly recommend following the recipe and using the exact ingredients I’ve listed.
 And, again, be sure you’re using “sweetened” condensed milk and canned pumpkin puree (containing only pumpkin in the ingredients).

 • Covering cracks.
-If the top of the pie ends up cracking, despite letting the pie cool slowly in the oven, no big deal.
+If the top of the pie ends up cracking, despite not overcooking and letting the pie cool slowly in the oven, no big deal.
 That’s what whipped cream is for – it’s easy to cover up any little imperfections with a sweet dollop of whipped cream or Cool Whip!

 • Make ahead.
 Pumpkin pie is a great dessert to make ahead of time because it’s tastier once the flavors have a chance to blend and the pie is chilled in the refrigerator.